Pradyuman7/ChocoBar/README.md

 Each method always returns a `Snackbar` object, so you can customize the Snackbar and much more.
 Check out the following examples:

-To display a green ChocoBar:
+- To display a green ChocoBar:

 ``` java
 ChocoBar.builder().setActivity(MainActivity.this).setText("GREEN").setDuration(ChocoBar.LENGTH_SHORT).green().show();
 ```
-To display a red ChocoBar:
+- To display a red ChocoBar:

 ``` java
 ChocoBar.builder().setView(v).setText("RED").setDuration(ChocoBar.LENGTH_INDEFINITE).setActionText(android.R.string.ok).red().show();
 ```

-To display a simple ChocoBar with a button:
+- To display a simple ChocoBar with a button and some action on clicking the button.

 ``` java
 ChocoBar.builder().setActivity(MainActivity.this).setActionText("ACTION")